-- 1.7.3 A transaction in derivatives or forward transaction is to be entered into only if the maximum exposure, in terms of the principal or notional principal created by the transaction to which the scheme is or may be committed by another person is covered in 1.7.3.1. - Exposure is covered if adequate cover from within the scheme property for the sub-fund is available to meet its total exposure, taking into account the initial outlay, the value of the underlying assets, any reasonably foreseeable market movement, counterparty risk, and the time available to liquidate any positions. - 1732 Cash not yet received into the scheme property of the sub-fund, but due to be received within one month, is available as cover for the purposes of 1.7.3.1. - 1733 The exposure relating to derivatives held in the sub-fund may not exceed the net value of its scheme property. - 1.7.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5 percent in value of the scheme property of a sub-fund.
-This limit is raised to 10 percent where the counterparty is an approved bank.
+- 1.7.3 A transaction in derivatives or forward transaction is to be entered into only if the maximum exposure, in terms of the principal or notional principal created by the transaction to which the scheme is or may be committed by another person is covered in 1.7.3.1. - 1.7.3.1 Exposure is covered if adequate cover from within the scheme property of the Company is available to meet its total exposure, taking into account the initial outlay, the value of the underlying assets, any reasonably foreseeable market movement, counterparty risk, and the time available to liquidate any positions. - 1732 Cash not yet received into the scheme property of the Company, but due to be received within one month, is available as cover for the purposes of 1.7.3.1. - 1733 The exposure relating to derivatives held by the Company may not exceed the net value of its scheme property.